JCE0007/Exercise-Scheduler/README.md

 # Exercise-Scheduler
-A rudimentary python exercise scheduler to keep track
+A rudimentary python exercise scheduler to keep track of progress